Nepal national cricket team: T20I status and series

+Nepal lost the status in July 2015, after failing to qualify for the 2016 ICC World Twenty20.

+Nepal played their first ever Twenty20 International series against Hong Kong in November 2014 in Sri Lanka.
+Initially the series was scheduled for three matches but only one match was played because of continuous rain and poor ground conditions.
+Nepal lost the match but Sompal Kami put in an impressive performance by scoring 40 off 31 balls, coming in at No. 10.
+This was the world-record for the highest score made by a batsman at that position.

+Nepal played their second Twenty20 International series against the Netherlands from 30 June to 3 July 2015.
+Nepal lost the 4 match series 3–1.
+Paras Khadka was named the player of the series.

 Nepal missed out on qualification for the 2015 World Cup, finishing ninth in the 2014 World Cup Qualifier in New Zealand in January.
 Nepal were the best of the three associate teams on display in Group A of the 2014 ICC World Twenty20.
 They comprehensively beat Hong Kong, held their own with the bat against Bangladesh and pulled off a strong win against Afghanistan, their first since 2004 in any format against their old rivals.
 Nepal's bowlers did not bowl a single wide or no ball throughout the tournament.
 Nepal were also the only team to not concede 140 in an innings in the tournament.
 Nepal finished third in the 2014 ACC Premier League, where they beat ODI teams UAE and Hong Kong, and qualified for the 2014 ACC Championship.
 In September, Nepal participated in the 2014 Asian Games but failed to qualify beyond quarter-finals.
 Nepal won the 2014 ICC World Cricket League Division Three held in Malaysia and qualified for the 2015 ICC World Cricket League Division Two.
 Gyanendra Malla scored his maiden century, 114 off 125 balls, against Singapore in the tournament.
 In November, Nepal toured Sri Lanka, as Sri Lanka Cricket approved a request from the Asian Cricket Council to support the region's Non-Test playing countries, where they played two three-day matches against Sri Lanka Cricket Combined XI. and a Twenty20 International series against Hong Kong.